7 Best Resistance Band Bicep Exercises For Bigger Arm

 3. Keep your back straight, shoulders relaxed, and your right arm fully extended with a band under your feet.

 4. Exhale and curl the resistance band upward towards your right shoulder.
+Go through the full range of motion for a deep biceps stretch.

 5. Pause at the top of the movement and squeeze your biceps.